areyes986/learning-journal/javascript-functions.md

 # Functions #
 lets you group a series of statements together to perform a specific task.
 If different parts of a script repeat the same task, you use a *functions*. kind of like *instinct* so you do not have to keep giving instuctions for same thing.
+Avoid repetition.

 *calling* is when you ask a function to perform a task.